7.4. DataCat - a shiny front-end for your dataset¶

 7.4.4.8.
 Validating your metadata¶

-subcommand that let’s you test whether your metadata conforms to the
+command that let’s you test whether your metadata conforms to the

-Catalog schema before adding it.
+catalog schema before adding it.
 Let’s test it on the toy metadata.

 First we’ll put the metadata into a file, which is the format currently accepted when adding metadata to a catalog: